Stakers-space/staking-scripts/lodestar/beacon_log_monitor/README.md

-# Nethermind log monitor
+# Beacon node log monitor for Lodestar clients

-This utility script monitors nethermind beacon log in real time and check its lines for defined errors.
-The script allows to set any execution action of nethermind as well as any other service if certain issue is detected.
-There're attached known issue patterns for the nethermind beacon log service through the `nethermind_tracking_records.txt` file.
+This utility script monitors lodestar beacon log in real time and check its lines for defined errors.
+The script allows to set any execution action of lodestar beacon as well as any other service if certain issue is detected.
+There're attached known issue patterns for the lodestar beacon log service through the `lodestar_tracking_records.txt` file.

 ## Installation
-This script uses [.logmonitor.sh](https://github.com/Stakers-space/staking-scripts/tree/main/log_monitor) on background and extends it with a custom nethermind related configuration.
+This script uses [.logmonitor.sh](https://github.com/Stakers-space/staking-scripts/tree/main/log_monitor) on background and extends it with a custom lodestarbeacon related configuration.
 ### Log Monitor utility
 1. Check `.logmonitor.sh` availability
 ```